How To Make a Triple Shot Espresso

 Pardon the pun, though it was intended.
 Most likely, you are an espresso veteran, if you landed on this page.
 If that’s so, feel free to skip o the next section.
 We will be covering the basics of preparing a great espresso.

 The traditional triple shot is prepared with 21 grams of ground coffee.
 It requires a coarser grind, and a bit more tamping than a single or a double.
-As we said before, you need a triple basket, and sometimes you will need to change the portafilter as well in order to accommodates the basket.
-Many portafilters are not deep enough, and the tall basket doesn't fit in the portafilter.
+As we said before, you need a triple basket, and sometimes you will need to change the portafilter as well in order to accommodates the filter basket.
+Many portafilters are not deep enough, and the tall basket doesn’t fit in the portafilter.

 Not all espresso machines can take a portafilter equipped with a triple basket.
 So you might need to change the espresso machine.
 And we are talking about pump espresso machines in this article, we are not talking about steam espresso coffee makers, or the Moka pot.